worlddemocrats/federation/STRATEGIC_PLAN.md

 # Strategic Plan of the World Democrats

-*Please note that the documents in this repository are works in progress.
-They are capturing a snapshot of our current thinking and will continue to evolve to incorporate the collective wisdom and insights of our community.
-This is a collaborative journey, and we invite and deeply value your input and your constructive criticism.*
+*Please note that the documents in this repository are works in progress, capturing a snapshot of our current thinking and will continue to evolve to incorporate the collective wisdom and insights of our community.
+This is a collaborative journey, and we invite and highly value your input and your constructive criticism.*

 ## Table of Contents
 1. [Executive Summary](#executive-summary)